msalibian/ProspectiveStudents/README.md

 Identifying a problem or research topic of interest that aligns with my research and expertise is definitively a big plus.

+I do not generally take visiting students (even fully self-funded).
+The exceptions are the cases where there is a specific well-defined problem with which I can help.
+If you think you are in this latter category, please send me a detailed technical description of the problem (identifying what I can contribute to solving it), and a tentative research plan for your visit.
+This does not guarantee that you will be invited, but you can be sure I will read and consider your request carefully.

-My papers can be found [here](https://www.stat.ubc.)ca/users/matias-salibian-barrera), and most of my code is [here](https://github.com/msalibian).
+My papers can be found [here](https://www.stat.ubc.ca/users/matias-salibian-barrera), and most of my code is [here](https://github.com/msalibian).